NXP-AVS-workshop/NXP-AVS-workshop/_posts/2012-12-31-1-setup-your-kit.md

 ![BlockDiagram](/assets/SetupBlock.PNG)

 Plug in the USB connections, mic/speaker, and ethernet (if not using wifi) connections as shown in the above picture.
 Next, connect +5V power to the 2Mic Synaptics kit.
+Switch on your Synaptics kit by toggling the slide switch SW3, next to where you plugged in +5V power.
 Last step should be powering up your NXP Pico-Pi board by installing the USB type C connector into the board.
 You can just use your computer as a power source.

 Your full setup should look something like this: